 This webcast will discuss:

 - How Nestle has partnered with over 30 multinationals, NGOs and academic institutions to create the International Dual Careers Network, the first of its kind in the world, providing job visibility and outlining the rules on how expatriate spouses can find a job.

 - How Schlumberger, the oilfield services group, manages dual career couples with their career planning and judicious expatriate postings.

 Senior executives, managers and practitioners responsible for talent management, diversity & inclusion, organizational development, human resources, compensation and benefits, and learning and development.

 Participants with some knowledge of gender diversity issues and the challenges of managing employees in dual-career couples, or an interest in learning about these topics, will gain the most value from this webcast.

 Sue is responsible for broadening and deepening the Diversity of the Nestlé employee base of 280,000 people, working in over 100 Countries around the world.
 She works closely with the Executive board of Nestlé, particularly the Deputy Executive Vice President for HR, advising on str...Full Bio

 Alison Maitland is a Senior Fellow, Human Capital at The Conference Board.
-In this role, Maitland supports the Human Capital Practice which includes The Human Capital ExchangeTM, research, conferences, webcasts and programs in a broad spectrum of human capital areas.
-In a...Full Bio
+In this role, Alison supports the Human Capital Practice which includes The Conference Board Human Capital Exchange™, research, conferences, webcasts and programs in a broad spectrum of huma...Full Bio